flexadecimal/personal_web/_posts/2020-05-15-dynocharts.markdown

 </figure>

 ### *Which of the 10 most popular turbochargers has the least lag?*
-Turbochager lag is the "bump" in power delivery when boost kicks in.
+Turbocharger lag is the "bump" in power delivery when boost kicks in.
 Looking at dyno charts, you can intuitively see the lag as those runs where are big "bumps" in the horsepower curve.
 To get the list of "bumps" in power delivery, we use the gradient from above!

 The max element in the gradient is the maximum 'jump' - the max of the gradient for each comparable run will be the quantitative measure of turbo lag.